-The Foundation’s vision to enable human and social potential for a better life continues to be our primary focus.
-The traditional pillars of our activities, such as education, health, the protection of the environment and the empowerment of civil society in Greece have been pursued during 2018 as planned.
+The Foundation’s vision for a society of equal opportunities for all, which enables people to fully realise their potential, remained our primary priority during 2018.
+The traditional priority themes of our activities, such as education, health, the protection of the environment and the empowerment of civil society in Greece, have been pursued during 2018 as planned.

 In this year’s message, I would like to focus on the most important achievements of the past year and especially on those that will influence the course of the Foundation over the coming years.